-The trouble with finding a marine grill is that the manufacturers usually take cheap grills that don’t work well even on land, and put them in an environment where there is high wind on the boat to put out the flame and water to rust the grill.
+The trouble with finding a marine grill is that the manufacturers usually take cheap grills that don't work well, even on land, and put them in an environment where there is high wind that puts out the flame and water that causes rust.
 They call it a marine grill and triple the price.
-Ugh!

 5 Best Pontoon Boat Grills

 Our #1 Choice: Cuisinart Grill with Arnall's Brackets

 Check Price on Amazon Our favorite pontoon boat grill is the Cuisinart Grill that comes modified with Arnall's Brackets.
 This is a winning combination.

 The Cuisinart portable grill is the highest rated inexpensive grill on Amazon, and Arnall makes a great (and more importantly, secure) bracket for holding the grill.
 Reviewers of this grill really like the fact that it is rust-resistant, has a strong bracket and is reasonably cost effective.